LoganRoscoe/knes381/filename.md

-<H1><p style="text-align: center;"> Calgary is the best city in Canada
+<H1><p style="text-align: center;"> Calgary is home to the Calgary Flames
 </p></H1>

-<p>Calgary is also home to the Greatest Outdoor Show on Earth</p>
+<p>Although the Flame's performance has been shaky the city of Calgary has the iconic saddledome</p>

-<p>The Calgary Stampede is arguably Calgary's greatest summer attraction housing a number of the worlds best rodeo and music stars froma round the world</p>
+<p>Many people across Canada dislike the Saddledome do to it's structure for holding concerts</p>

 <p align="right">
   <img src=PICTURES/Calgaryskyline.jpg alt="commons.wikimedia.org" width="180"/>
 </p>

-<p>Calgary is also a shorthour drive away from Banff</p>
+<p>However, this venue fits the city well as people can easily recognize the city of Calgary from this building and its associations to the stampede</p>

-<p>Banff is home to a number of breath taking hikes where many people try to test their V02 max!</p>
+<p>At the Saddledome many young and old hockey players try to test their V02 max!</p>

-<span style="colour:red;">CALGARY IS ALSO HOME TO THE C OF RED!!!.</span>
+<span style="colour:red;">WELCOME TO THE C OF RED!!!.</span>

 [Click here to see more](PICTURES/OIP.jfif)